No. 20 James Madison visits Simpkins and Morgan State - WTOP News

 BOTTOM LINE: Morgan State takes on the No. 20 James Madison Dukes after Ahmarie Simpkins scored 23 points in Morgan State’s 83-76 loss to the Campbell Fighting Camels.

-The Dukes are 4-0 on the road.
-James Madison is sixth in the Sun Belt allowing 72.4 points while holding opponents to 40.9% shooting.
+The Dukes are 4-0 in road games.
+James Madison scores 92.9 points and has outscored opponents by 20.5 points per game.

-Morgan State’s average of 5.8 made 3-pointers per game this season is just 0.6 fewer made shots on average than the 6.4 per game James Madison allows.
-James Madison has shot at a 50.1% rate from the field this season, 4.9 percentage points above the 45.2% shooting opponents of Morgan State have averaged.
+Morgan State averages 74.5 points per game, 2.1 more points than the 72.4 James Madison allows.
+James Madison averages 9.6 made 3-pointers per game this season, 2.3 more made shots on average than the 7.3 per game Morgan State gives up.

-TOP PERFORMERS: Kameron Hobbs averages 1.6 made 3-pointers per game for the Bears, scoring 9.7 points while shooting 38.2% from beyond the arc.
+TOP PERFORMERS: Kameron Hobbs is shooting 38.2% from beyond the arc with 1.6 made 3-pointers per game for the Bears, while averaging 9.7 points and 4.2 assists.
+Wynston Tabbs is shooting 46.3% and averaging 14.9 points over the past 10 games for Morgan State.

 T.J.
-Bickerstaff is scoring 16.3 points per game and averaging 8.3 rebounds for the Dukes.
+Bickerstaff is averaging 16.3 points and 8.3 rebounds for the Dukes.
+Michael Green III is averaging 2.5 made 3-pointers over the last 10 games for James Madison.

 LAST 10 GAMES: Bears: 2-8, averaging 73.2 points, 35.9 rebounds, 12.3 assists, 6.0 steals and 2.7 blocks per game while shooting 45.3% from the field.
 Their opponents have averaged 79.1 points per game.